 Karen Yorks is skilled at planning, coordinating and assisting with managing the day-to-day running of our organization.

-Prior to joining CGR in 2005 she was a membership manager for the Genesee Country Village & Museum in Mumford, New York for seven years.
+Prior to joining CGR, she was a membership manager for the Genesee Country Village & Museum in Mumford, New York for seven years.
 Her previous positions included serving as executive secretary at a Midland, Texas firm with responsibility for supporting top management, and as secretary for the City of Bryan (Texas) Development Foundation, where she provided administrative support for the city manager's office.
 She earned an associate's degree in accounting from Community College of the Finger Lakes, and has completed additional course work at Rochester Institute of Technology.